 While we selected tuna as representative, given tuna is seen in most of the households, the truth is we wanted to focus on large fish, and here is why.
 Tuna, for example, like any other large fish is exposed to Mercury waste, extremely toxic for us, let alone for dogs.
 No matter how and where they got it, most of the rivers and seas are polluted to the level where we can no longer tell if it’s good or not.
 Smaller fish has little or no Mercury at all present, due to the organization of the food chain which makes it easier, and helps us focus on a better side.
 Yet, large fish is to be avoided for reason, as Mercury poisoning affects dogs more than we can realize.

 Seafood can be a tricky one.
-Of course, there are also types which you should dose carefully, and avoid if you can, but we decided to ease it for you.
+Of course, there are also types which you should dose carefully, and avoid if you can, but we decided to ease it for you so here are some practical advice for it.
 This way, you’ll have the idea of why some are to be avoided and some are to be implemented.
 Make sure to get familiar with the facts before doing anything else, but know that while some are harmful, there are always alternative choices, and when considered, the health of your dog is not something that you should take lightly.
 In the end, we all know how crucial the dieting part is in this process.